rust-lang/spec/spec/dynamic/layout.md

 [§](r[dynamic.layout.scalar.bool-validity]) A given value of type `bool` is valid if the corresponding value of type `u8` is valid, and the value lies in the range `0..2`.

-[§](r[dynamic.layout.scalar.float]) A floating point type with width `N` has an underlying type of `uN`.
+[§](r[dynamic.layout.scalar.float]) A floating-point type with width `N` has an underlying type of `uN`.

-[§](r[dynamic.layout.scalar.float-repr]) A value of a floating-point has the representation corresponding to the value of the unsigned integer type computed from the value given by the appropriate interchange format from [IEEE 754](https://ieeexplore.ieee.org/document/5976968).
+[§](r[dynamic.layout.scalar.float-repr]) A floating-point value has the representation corresponding to the value of the unsigned integer type computed from the value given by the appropriate interchange format from [IEEE 754](https://ieeexplore.ieee.org/document/5976968).

 [!NOTE]: The corresponding value may be called the bit representation of the floating-point value.